-1. Combine the juice, rind, ginger tamari, mirin, maple syrup, turmeric and ground pepper in a small bowl or jar.
-Mix together, taste and adjust if necessary.
+1. Combine the juice, rind, ginger tamari, mirin, maple or rice syrup, turmeric, and ground pepper in a small bowl or jar.
+Mix together, taste, and adjust if necessary.
 Set aside.

 2. Cut the tempeh in half diagonally, then cut each half again.
 Pat dry with a paper towel.
-If very thick, cut in half horizontally as well, but you may need to increase the amount of other ingredients.
+If very thick, cut it in half horizontally as well, but you may need to increase the amount of other ingredients.
+Dip into tapioca or arrowroot flour.

-3. Place the coconut oil (more if you have cut thick tempeh in half), so the base of the pan is well covered, over a medium high heat.
-When the oil is hot add the tempeh and fry until golden.
-Turn the heat down and cook until golden on the other side.
+3. Heat the skillet or fry pan.
+Add the oil.
+When the oil is hot add the tempeh and fry until crispy.
+Turn the heat down and turn over and cook on the other side.

-4. Pour the juice mixture into the pan and simmer for 10 minutes, or until the sauce has reduced down to a thick glaze.
+4. Pour the lemon juice mixture into the pan and simmer for 5- 10 minutes, or until the sauce has reduced down to a thick glaze.

 Turn the tempeh over once or twice during this time and spoon the sauce over the tempeh from time to time.

-5. Sprinkle with spring onions, fresh coriander and pomegranate seeds just before serving or cook along in the sauce.
+5. Sprinkle with spring onions, fresh coriander, and pomegranate seeds or Goji berries just before serving.

 1 cup unsalted cashews soaked for 30 minutes in warm water